 “All that everyone, no matter how powerful, can do is to continue participating with intention and continually negotiate and respond to others who are also intentionally doing the same.
-It is in this ongoing, intentional, local interaction of strategizing that the population-wide patterns of strategy emerge.” – Ralph Stacey & Chris Mowles ‘Strategic Management and Organisational Dynamics.
+In this ongoing, intentional, local interaction of strategizing, the population-wide patterns of strategy emerge.” – Ralph Stacey & Chris Mowles ‘Strategic Management and Organisational Dynamics.

 Your view of time will impact how you make sense of the present and think about the future while considering your past.

-When you view the past as an evidence-based set of objective things that happened and the linear arrow of time supports past happenings, then a causal if-then sense-making pattern happens.
+A causal if-then sense-making pattern occurs when you view the past as an evidence-based set of objective things that happened, and the linear arrow of time supports past happenings.
 When you view the past as reflecting your current understanding, your existing knowledge (which you did not have in the past) impacts your views and objectivity.
-Then you may also interpret your future through current and future-based thoughts and knowledge, constructing a more circular or complex-adaptive-systems sense-making pattern.
+Then you may interpret your future through current and future-based thoughts and knowledge, constructing a more circular or complex-adaptive-systems sense-making pattern.

-The Stacy and Mowles quote at the top of this post points out that our current interactions (with whatever view of the past you have) are what causes the emergence of strategy to happen.
+The Stacy and Mowles quote at the top of this post points out that our current interactions (with whatever view of the past you have) are what causes the emergence of strategy.

 How can interactions help strategy?

 You can have all the great ideas you want by yourself.

 And once you interact and share strategy, knowledge, and views with others (even the voice inside your head), the strategies’ mixing, changing, informing, and adaptation happen.
 When you feel that important things happened from an individual doing singularly heroic things, you ignore all the interactions that this hero had and all the connections through intentional discussions and support or detractors that informed and held this singular hero up or knocked them down.